 One of the solutions to this is to simply enable Google Fonts optimization, which will combine all the HTTP requests to load fonts from a page into a single request.
 By reducing the number of overall HTTP requests, you are also reducing the loading time of that page, which will result in a better site speed score.

 Another method to reduce the font loading time is to enable asynchronous CSS for Google Fonts loading.

 If you're using Thrive Themes, you are able to make use of these font optimization methods without having to use other third-party plugins.
 Font optimization can be done from the Project Lightspeed dashboard.

 To get started, from your WordPress admin dashboard, access the Thrive Dashboard:

 A list of all the Thrive Themes products and features will load, and you can scroll down to get to the "Project Lightspeed" card and click on "Speed Settings":

 The Asset Optimization dashboard will open.
-You will notice two tabs on the left sidebar:
+You will notice three tabs on the left sidebar:

 Click on the "Font Settings" section of the sidebar to access the font optimization options:

 As explained at the beginning of this article, enabling Google Fonts optimization will combine HTTP requests that are usually loaded separately into a single request, thus reducing loading time.